ifreddyrondon/bastion/README.md

 Name | Description
 ---- | -----------
-Logger | Logs the start and end of each request with the elapsed processing time Recovery | Gracefully absorb panics and prints the stack trace RequestID | Injects a request ID into the context of each request
+Logger | Logs the start and end of each request with the elapsed processing time.
+Recovery | Gracefully absorb panics and prints the stack trace.
+RequestID | Injects a request ID into the context of each request.
+APIErrHandler | Intercept responses to verify if his status code is >= 500.
+If status is >= 500, it'll response with a [default error](#API500ErrMessage).
+IT allows to response with the same error without disclosure internal information, also the real error is logged.

 ## Register on shutdown